ComfyUI-Workflow/awesome-comfyui/README.md

 - [**Gallery&Tabs**](https://github.com/OgreLemonSoup/ComfyUI-Load-Image-Gallery): Adds a gallery to the Load Image node and tabs for Load Checkpoint/Lora/etc nodes
 - [**Human Parts Detector**](https://github.com/metal3d/ComfyUI_Human_Parts): Detect human parts using the DeepLabV3+ ResNet50 model from Keras-io.
 You can extract hair, arms, legs, and other parts with ease and with small memory usage.
 - [**Prompt PostProcessor**](https://github.com/acorderob/sd-webui-prompt-postprocessor): Stable Diffusion WebUI & ComfyUI extension to post-process the prompt, including sending content from the prompt to the negative prompt and wildcards.
-- [**ComfyUI_KimNodes**](https://github.com/wjl0313/ComfyUI_KimNodes): Image effects, icon layout processing, cropping — this toolbox is a node library organized according to my own needs.
+- [**ComfyUI_KimNodes**](https://github.com/wjl0313/ComfyUI_KimNodes): ComfyUI node collection: icon layout & processing, YOLO intelligent cropping, image filters & enhancement, text processing tools, metadata management, mask handling and image classification in one comprehensive toolbox.
 - [**ComfyUI-Loop-image**](https://github.com/WainWong/ComfyUI-Loop-image): ComfyUI Loop Image is a node package specifically designed for image loop processing.
 It provides two main processing modes: Batch Image Processing and Single Image Processing, along with supporting image segmentation and merging functions.
 - [**ComfyUI-CoCoTools**](https://github.com/Conor-Collins/coco_tools): A set of custom nodes for ComfyUI providing advanced image processing, file handling, and utility functions.
 - [**ComfyUI-KepOpenAI**](https://github.com/M1kep/ComfyUI-KepOpenAI): ComfyUI-KepOpenAI is a user-friendly node that serves as an interface to the GPT-4 with Vision (GPT-4V) API.
 This integration facilitates the processing of images coupled with text prompts, leveraging the capabilities of the OpenAI API to generate text completions that are contextually relevant to the provided inputs.